Alex-M-Yordanov/Java/Marketplace/README.md

 5. Exit the Server: The server automatically shuts down after 20 seconds if no clients are connected.

 ### Testing
-   Unit tests for the project can be found in the test/ folder.
+&nbsp;&nbsp;&nbsp;&nbsp;Unit tests for the project can be found in the test/ folder.
 In this project, the business logic (everything apart from the client and server) has been thoroughly tested with 100% code coverage.
 The tests for the business logic validate the correctness and reliability of key components, such as command handling, storage management, and other core functionalities.
 These tests ensure that the core operations of the system are functioning as expected.
 Unfortunately, the client and server components currently have limited test coverage.